KathTheDragon/Wyrm/README.md

 Wyrm has a number of commands that do various things from inserting prewritten text (like the complex doctypes of HTML/XHTML/XML) to defining the inheritance structure of a template.
 The current commands are the following:

 #### `require`
 `require` allows a template to assert that particular variables must be included in its rendering context.
 If any of the specified variables are not included, the template will fail to render.
+This is useful because when a variable is not defined in the context, it is always taken to be some particular value, by default `''`.
 It takes as arguments a comma-separated list of unquoted variable names.
 Example:
 ```
 :require first, second, third
 ```